 FAR reality check:

 Because these goals involve a few big-ticket items, it would be more realistic to extend that ideal retirement age.
 Although the plans to diversify savings accordingly would begin the journey to accumulating S$2 million, the desire to be debt-free and acquire a second property involves huge capital outlays.
 These outlays could be otherwise used for creating another income-generating asset that would not involve taking up loans.
 Although property can be used to generate a decent source of income, alternative assets can be an equally or more stable income source.
 For instance, dividend funds take away the hassle of tenant hunting, housekeeping and having to pay additional taxes for owning an investment property.
+Another good alternative is to get an insurance saving plan that gives you monthly income payouts for life.

 Angela Low (28) – Freelance Copywriter